amitmerchant1990/reverie/_posts/2022-05-13-Eurovision.md

 …

-This post is also featured on Ben Neely's (otherwise) excellent blog: https://neely.github.io/Eurovision/
+This post is also featured on Ben Neely's (otherwise) excellent [blog](https://neely.github.io/Eurovision/).